Last Updated on June 17, 2022

 You can get most of the ingredients for this chia pudding recipe on Amazon, but you might also want to check out Thrive Market, which is currently offering 20% your first three orders!
 Click the link below for more info.

 It really is as simple as that.
 Although it requires an overnight soak, it’s a fuss-free recipe that also gives you a lot of room for experimentation.
-If coconut flakes aren’t to your liking then how about blueberries?
+Enjoy!

 About the author: